Duxter7/GA-English-Notes/IT English 5 (B1).md

 Before going to work, I take a shower
 After having breakfast, I go to work
-By learning English, I speak with Joshua
+By speaking with Joshua, I learn English
+When going to bed, I read a book